SaiManasaVedantam/NLP-Question-Answering-System/README.md

 # Execution Instructions
 Please check "Instructions.txt" for all detailed instructions on How to execute the code, Order of execution & the packages to be installed.
 Please check "TaskSummary.txt" to understanding which process is being done in each phase.

+# Data Resources
+Please check my repository NLP-QA-System-Datasets for the articles.
+You can download them from here and use a local path to reference the articles on your local machine.